cameronmathis/COMP4300/Project3/README.md

 Overview:
 -------------

-In this lab I extended my migrated my multi-cycle machine to a pipeline machine.
+In this project, I changed my multi-cycle machine (from project 2) to a pipeline machine.

 Pipe Line Machine
 -------------